Radoslawq007/BitBudCoiN/EXCHANGE-INTEGRATION.md

 The public API, the mining pool, and the seed node run on one virtual machine operated by one person.
 There is no redundancy, no on-call rotation, and no organisational continuity plan.

+### Testnet is new and single-operator

+The testnet described in section 15 runs on the same virtual machine as mainnet, operated by the same person.
+It has no redundancy and may be restarted from genesis.
+It is adequate for exercising integration paths;
+it is not a durable environment.

 ### No formal third-party audit